 Have you seen the movie 50/50 where Joseph Gordon-Levitt and Seth Rogen are walking in the park and having a conversation?
 Well, that’s Stanley Park!
 One of the most famous attractions of Vancouver which has around 7 million visitors each year.
-Miles and miles of paved and dirt trails, beautiful beaches, parks and miniature railways give a unique impression amidst the city of Vancouver.
-A great way to escape the city yet situated quite close to downtown, Stanley Park will give you lovely view of downtown buildings.
+Miles and miles of paved and dirt trails, beautiful beaches, parks, and miniature railways give a unique impression amidst the city of Vancouver.
+A great way to escape the city yet situated quite close to the downtown core, Stanley Park will give you lovely views of downtown buildings.

 Stanley Park Horse-Drawn Tour